Moral injury: Military

 The exposure to violence during war times puts the military and veteran population at a higher risk of developing moral injury.
 According to statistics collected in 2003, 32 percent of American service members deployed to Iraq and to Afghanistan were responsible for the death of an enemy, 60 percent had witnessed both women and children who were either ill or wounded to whom they were unable to provide aid, and 20 percent reported being responsible for the death of a non-combatant.

 Similar work has been conducted in a Canadian military context – out of Canadian Armed Forces personnel deployed to the mission to Afghanistan, more than half endorsed a traumatic event that was conceptually linked to moral injury.
 Specifically, 43 percent saw ill or injured women or children who they were unable to help; 7 percent felt responsible for the death of Canadian or allied personnel, and 38 percent had difficulty distinguishing between combatants and non-combatants.
 Controlling for other fear-based deployment-related stressors, exposure to such potentially morally injurious events has been related to increased prevalence of PTSD and depression in military personnel.

+Soldiers' choices during war can result in psychological harm.

 During times of war a service member's personal ethical code may clash with the decisions they are expected to make or the behavior they are expected to display.
 Approximately 27 percent of deployed soldiers have reported having an ethical dilemma to which they did not know how to respond.
 Research has shown that longer and more frequent deployments can result in an increase in unethical behaviors on the battlefield.
 This is problematic considering deployment lengths increased for the war in Iraq and Afghanistan.

 During times of war, the military promotes an ethical pardon on the killing of an enemy, going against the typical moral code for many service members.
 While a service member is deployed, killing of the enemy is expected and often rewarded.
 Despite this, when a service member returns home, the socio-cultural expectations are largely different from when they were deployed.
 The ethical code back home has not changed, making the transition from deployment to home difficult for some service members.
 This clash between personal ethics and the ethics and expectations of the military can further increase a service member's deep-seated feelings of shame and guilt for their actions abroad.